rsaarelm/magog/README.md

-A fantasy roguelike game in Rust
+A fantasy deathcrawl in Rust

 Work in progress.